euzu/m3u-filter/README.md

 ```cleanup``` deletes the directory given at ```filename```.
 ```kodi_style``` tries to rename ```filename``` with [kodi style](https://kodi.wiki/view/Naming_video_files/TV_shows).

+The processing order (Filter, Rename and Map) can be configured for each target with:
+`processing_order: Frm` (valid values are: Frm, Fmr, Rfm, Rmf, Mfr, Mrf. default is Frm)

+The mapping is optional and can be configured for each target with:
+`mapping: <id of mapping>`
+The mappings are defined in a file `mapping.yml`.
+The filename can be given as `-m` argument.

 the config.yml looks like:
 ```yaml
 working_dir: ./data